carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 The presence/abscence of a set of BGCs in a genome, can be associated to the ecological niches and (micro)environments which the lineage faces.

-The counterpart of this can be taked as how biosynthetically diverse a bacterial lineage can be because of its environment.
+The counterpart of this can be taken as how biosynthetically diverse a bacterial lineage can be due of its environment.

 <a href="../fig/02-04-02.png">
   <img src="../fig/02-04-02.png" alt="Aquí va el texto que describe a la imagen." />